ploomber/projects/spec/README.md

 [Click here to open plot.py](plot.py)

-Also try mofidying any of the SQL scripts:
+Also try modifying any of the SQL scripts:

 [Click here to go to the spec folder](.)